ultibohub/Examples/Advanced/README.md

    Sensormatic3000     An imaginary data logging sensor that demonstrates a number of Ultibo features.
 Created for our presentation to the ADUG 2016 Symposium.

+   DedicatedCPU        How to take control of a CPU in Ultibo core and use it as a high speed micro controller for real time operations.